aosoft/unity-native-plugin-rs/README.md

 ## Notice

 * WIP
-* Currently only D3D11 is supported
+* Currently supports D3D11 and D3D12
 * API is not stable.

 ## How to use